The Hidden Side Effects of Gummy Vitamins: A Manufacturer's Perspective

 The Dose Consistency Problem

-A 2023 analysis of commercial melatonin gummies found some genuinely alarming results.
+A 2023 analysis of commercial melatonin gummies found alarming results.
 Labeled content versus actual content ranged from 74% to 347% of what the label claimed.
 Within the same bottle, individual gummies varied by up to four times the dose.
 CBD melatonin products?
 Even worse.

 The Drug Interaction Nobody Warns You About